The Examination Committee normally consists of:

 - two University Examiners

-- two or three member of the Candidate's Supervisory Committee (including the Research Supervisor)
+- two or three members of the Candidate's Supervisory Committee (including the Research Supervisor/Co-Supervisors)

 - an Examination Chair